fluxcd/source-controller/docs/spec/v1beta1/common.md

 ### Source reconciliation

-Source objects should contain a `spec.interval` field that tells the controller at which interval to check for updates:
+Source objects contain a `spec.interval` field that tells the controller at which interval to check for updates:

 ```go
 type SourceSpec struct {